UCSBRoboticsClub/ucsbroboticsclub.github.io/_projects/Grand-PrIEEE-2015.md

 title: Grand PrIEEE 2015
 ---

 The robotics club's 2015 entry for UCSD's [Grand PrIEEE](http://ieee.ucsd.edu/projects/gp/about) competition (formerly known as Viacar).
-The competition is modeled on UC Davis' Natcar competition.
+The competition is modeled after UC Davis' Natcar competition.
 Car-like robots try to follow a track marked by tape and a wire carying a 75 kHz 100 ma RMS current and complete the course in the shortest time possible.

 Body
 ====